 Roswell Park has recognized in its consolidated statements of net position and consolidated statements of revenues, expenses and changes in net position the amounts described below.
 In so doing, Roswell Park has assumed that it will be liable for the portion of benefits attributable to services provided by its employees for the period prior to January 1, 1999, the date at which Roswell Park became a public benefit corporation of the State of New York.
-As discussed elsewhere in these financial statements, Roswell Park believes it will need some form of assistance from NYS in order to meet future OPEB liability.
-Roswell Park believes it will need some form of assistance from NYS in order to meet future OPEB obligations resulting from the benefits for the time period it operated Roswell Park (e.g. prior to 1/1/99), Roswell Park would have the potential to recognize the reduction in its accrued liability for any amounts of that liability to which the State would agree to accept.
+As discussed elsewhere in these financial statements, Roswell Park is seeking relief from NYS for all or a significant portion of the unfunded OPEB liability.
+Roswell Park believes it will need some form of assistance from NYS in order to meet future OPEB obligations resulting from the benefits that have, and will continue to, accrue under the plan.
+If NYS were to agree to assume all of the benefits for the time period it operated Roswell Park (e.g. prior to 1/1/99), Roswell Park would have the potential to recognize the reduction in its accrued liability for any amounts of that liability to which the State would agree to accept.

-MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2024 and 2023 (in thousands of dollars, except as otherwise noted)
+MANAGEMENT'S DISCUSSION AND ANALYSIS March 31, 2025 and 2024 (in thousands of dollars, except as otherwise noted)